BryanGamingDV/MsgLab/README.md

 ## Revisor
 A Reviewer is a function that reviews messages in the chat, the permission to view and skip them is `revisor`.
 Currently the reviewers check: words, flood, caps, links and dots.
 ## Support
-Check out the official [discord server](https://discord.gg/wpSh4Bf4Es)!.
+Check out the official [Discord Server](https://discord.gg/wpSh4Bf4Es)!.